Professional and Full-Time Positions

 One reference must accompany your application to complete your application file.
 The reference link will be provided in the confirmation email following the completion of your application.
 You will need to forward the link to the MSU employee, completing a reference on your behalf.
 The link is also available below.
 The individual completing the reference must be a Mississippi State University employee (i.e., RA, professional staff, or faculty member) and CANNOT be a direct family member or a professional staff member of the Residential Education Team within Housing and Residence Life due to conflict of interest.
 Once your preferred reference completes the Reference Form, you will receive an email receipt of their completed form on your behalf.

 If you are offered an interview, you will be contacted via your official university email.
 Your application is not complete until all materials (Application & Reference) are received.

 Stay tuned for more information.
 We will open applications up in Fall 2021 for the Spring 2022 term.

 If you have any questions regarding the Information Assistant (IA) or Resident Advisor (RA) positions, please contact Zachary Agee, Student Staff Selection Committee Chair at firstname.lastname@example.org.

-Graduate Residence Director
+Graduate Residence Director - CLOSED

 Residence Directors (RDs) are graduate students majoring in student development/higher education, counseling, or a related field.
 RDs live in apartments, usually off the lobby of a residence hall, and are the direct supervisors of the student staff in a designated residence hall.
 Compensation includes graduate tuition (including out-of-state fees, if applicable), a bi-monthly stipend, availability of professional development funds, and an apartment with amenities.